The Smurfs (1981 TV series): Production

-Outsourced production work was done by Wang Film Productions/Cuckoo's Nest Studios and, only for Season 7, by Toei Animation.
+Animation work was done in-house by Hanna-Barbera Productions for the first 5 seasons, production work was done by Wang Film Productions/Cuckoo's Nest Studios for seasons 6-7 and, only for Season 7, by Toei Animation.

 Use of classical music

-The Smurfs was noted for its frequent use of classical music as background music or themes for particular events.
-Notable works which are found in The Smurfs include:
+The background music for The Smurfs was composed by Hoyt Curtin, Hanna-Barbera's primary musical director, but Curtin's work on the series is noted for its frequent use of classical music as themes or leitmotifs.
+Notable classical works excerpted in The Smurfs include: